Allisa Henley, Distiller at George Dickel, gives us her take on the American Whiskey industry and what she thinks makes a bartender tick.

-I love creating Whisky based cocktails – can you recommend a favourite cocktail recipe?
+I love creating Whisk(e)y based cocktails—can you recommend a favorite cocktail recipe?

-What trends can you see emerging for American Whisky?
+What trends can you see emerging for American Whiskey?

-The last few years have been exciting ones for the entire category as we’ve seen tremendous growth among established Whisky drinkers and new folks to the category.
+The last few years have been exciting ones for the entire category, as we’ve seen tremendous growth among established Whiskey drinkers and new folks to the category.

-From a cultural standpoint, there are a lot of drivers – from the popularity of TV shows popularising Whisky to the incredible “Women in Whisky” surge that’s seen a 7% increase in female Whisky drinkers over the last two years.
+From a cultural standpoint, there are a lot of drivers, from the popularity of TV shows popularizing Whiskey to the incredible “Women in Whiskey” surge that’s seen a 7% increase in female Whiskey drinkers over the last two years.
 This is something that’s of real interest to the bartending community.
-This shift in trends means they can make cocktails that appeal to women; with our Tennessee Whisky as a base.
-After all why wouldn’t they want to add a little sparkle to their menus.
+This shift in trends means they can make cocktails that appeal to women with our Tennessee Whiskey as a base.
+After all why wouldn’t they want to add a little sparkle to their menus?

 But holistically, I think the most important factor has been the preference our culture has shown for supporting products like George Dickel made with the best ingredients and expertise possible.

 What is your favorite bar and why?

 Honestly, I’m not too picky… as long as George Dickel is on the menu then I am a happy woman!

 I’ve visited many amazing bars across the world and met some fantastic bartenders.
 They constantly amaze me by coming up with new and innovative cocktails for me to try.

 So, you bartenders keep making those fabulous cocktails and I’ll keep making the fabulous Whisky.
 We make a great team!